raspberrypilearning/physical-computing-with-python/worksheet.md

 With a switch, a single press and release on the button would turn the LED on, and another press and release would turn it off again.

-1. Modify your code so that it looks like this.
-You're using a flag called `active` to record the state of the LED.
-The line `active = not active` will switch the flag between `True` and `False`:
+1. Modify your code so that it looks like this:

 	```python
 	from gpiozero import LED, Button